AhmedElMenyawi/multi-step-streamplus-onboarding/README.md

 3. **Environment Setup**
    - Copy `.env.example` to `.env`.
+   - Generate Application Key: Run the following command to generate an         application key (required for encryption and other functionalities): php artisan key:generate
    - Update any required environment variables as needed.
 4. **Run Migrations**
    To set up the database tables, run the migrations: php artisan migrate